influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 While the v1 CLI may coincidentally work with {{% cloud-name %}}, it isn't supported.

 If you need to test writes interactively, see how to [write using HTTP clients](#write-using-http-clients).

+## Query data

+### Query using the v1 API

+Use the v1 API `/query` endpoint with InfluxDB Cloud Dedicated when you bring v1 workloads that already use the v1 API and InfluxQL.

+### Query using Flight SQL

+Use Flight SQL clients and SQL to query data stored in an InfluxDB Cloud Dedicated database.